richardwu/go-perfy/README.md

-# Go Perfy - Simple Benchmarks for Go Idioms
+# Go Perfy - simple benchmarks for Go idioms

 This repository contains various benchmarks that compares the performance of various idioms in Go.